 Marye believed in giving back for the many blessings that she felt had been bestowed upon her and in doing so she has left her own legacy.

 The family is very grateful to the Clifton Police, Clifton Fire Department, Father Frank from Our Lady of Pompei, Paterson, EMT’s and the Community Program and Division of Palliative Care at St. Joseph’s Medical Center.

-Donations to remember Marye can be made to St. Peter’s Haven 380 Clifton Avenue, Clifton, NJ 07011 in honor of Loretta Hochmuth.To plant a tree in memory of Marye Ruzila, please visit Tribute Store
+Donations to remember Marye can be made to St. Peter’s Haven 380 Clifton Avenue, Clifton, NJ 07011 in honor of Loretta Hochmuth.To plant a beautiful memorial tree in memory of Marye Ruzila, please visit our Tree Store